Sergey Konenkov: Return to Russia

 Under direct orders from Joseph Stalin in 1945, a ship was sent to New York to bring Konenkov back to the USSR.
 The sculptor was given a large studio on Gorky street in the centre of Moscow.
 He "had found favor enough with the regime to be asked to design a plaque commemorating the first anniversary of the October Revolution on the Senate Tower of the Kremlin."

 Konenkov created sculptures of Aleksandr Pushkin, Anton Chekhov, Leo Tolstoy, Fyodor Dostoyevsky, Ivan Turgenev, Vladimir Mayakovsky, Konstantin Tsiolkovsky, Vasily Surikov, Johann Bach, Paganini, to name a few.
 He also made wood carved crosses and other pieces for the Marfo-Mariinsky Convent in Moscow.

 Konenkov received numerous Soviet awards, including the golden star of the Hero of Socialist Labour, the order of Lenin and the title Peoples artist of the USSR.

-He is buried in Moscow's Novodevichy Convent.
+He is buried in Moscow's Novodevichy Cemetery, with his Self-Portrait installed as tombstone.

 A street in the Northeastern District of Moscow is named after Konenkov.